kirch1/puzzle-sorter/README.md

 # Jigsaw Puzzle Edge Piece Sorter
-Work in progress computer vision project that finds and sorts edge puzzle pieces from a jigsw puzzle.
+Work in progress computer vision project that finds and sorts edge puzzle pieces from a jigsaw puzzle.

 - python
 - YOLOv8